 Can we put the FUN back into FUNDRAISING?

-With many charities trying to find inventive ways to operate in the new lockdown world, there is a real need to do whatever we can to keep the momentum going.
+With many charities trying to find new and inventive ways to operate since the onset of the global pandemic, there is a real need to do whatever we can to keep the momentum going.
 Vital funds from challenges and in-person events as well as lost income from retail outlets have been hitting the bottom line hard.
+But charities are beginning to find ways to pull back the short comings and many foreseeing this possibility in the next few years as they start to really embrace digital.

 Embracing Digital First Approach

 So, how can you use digital to do things - and do it differently?
-How can you create events - and do them differently and virtually?
+How can you continue to create events - and do them virtually as well as physically?
+The great thing is that digital fundraising is easy to set up and develop over time to become bigger and better, its accessible to everyone giving wide reach.

 Moving from survival into thriving again is key to think through, there are various stages to consider.
 As you move out of crisis and into future planning, going back to basics is important.
 Know your purpose.
 Be clear on your story, and your needs, and relate it your audience and the current times.
 The digital journey is important, now more than ever, and your user experience is vital to understand and develop over time.